List of The Critic characters: Jay Sherman

-"New York's third most popular early-morning cable-TV film critic", 37-year-old Jay Prescott Sherman is the host of Phillips Broadcasting's Coming Attractions.
-His catch phrases include his exclamation of surprise ("Hotchie motchie!"), his common putdown of sub-par films ("It stinks!") and his distinctive cough/sneeze ("Achem!").
+Jay Sherman (voiced by Jon Lovitz) is the host of Phillips Broadcasting's Coming Attractions.
 He is known for his surly and sarcastic putdowns of nearly every film he sees (an act that has earned him disdain from the public and rather low ratings).
 His favorite films are usually Golden-Age classics (Citizen Kane and Mr. Smith Goes to Washington) and foreign films such as The Red Balloon.
 He often uses the "Shermometer" to measure the films he reviews, or a list of diseases he would rather have than see a movie.
-He has been known to rate films on a numerical scale, in which his highest score is seven out of ten.
-Most of his dislike for films comes from a love for cinema that has been disillusioned by seeing the commercialism that has overtaken the film industry.
+Jay is the adopted son of wealthy New England socialites Franklin and Eleanor Sherman, who originally thought he was a monkey.
+He is ethnically Jewish, but did not have a religious upbringing.